Orders, decorations, and medals of the United Kingdom

-Appointments to the various orders and awards of other honours are usually published in The London Gazette.
+Awards of these and other honours are usually published in The Gazette.

 Brief history

 Although the Anglo-Saxon monarchs are known to have rewarded their loyal subjects with rings and other symbols of favour, it was the Normans who introduced knighthoods as part of their feudal government.
 The first English order of chivalry, the Order of the Garter, was created in 1348 by Edward III.
 Since then, the system has evolved to address the changing need to recognise other forms of service to the United Kingdom.

 System

 As the head of state, the Sovereign is the fount of honour, but the system for identifying and recognising candidates to honour has changed considerably over time.
 Various orders of knighthood have been created (see below) as well as awards for military service, bravery, merit, and achievement which take the form of decorations or medals.
 Most medals are not graded.
 Each one recognises specific service so there are normally set criteria which must be met.
 These criteria may include a period of time and will often delimit a particular geographic region.
 Medals are not normally presented by the Sovereign.
-A full list is printed in the "order of wear", published (infrequently) by the London Gazette.
+A full list is printed in the "order of wear", published (infrequently) by The London Gazette.